Cosmological Probes of Lepton Parity Freeze-in Dark Matter: $\Delta N_{\rm eff}$ & Gravitational Waves: Introduction

 \section{Introduction}

 To accommodate naturally small Majorana neutrino masses, the standard model (SM) of quarks and leptons is routinely extended to include three singlet right-handed neutrinos (RHN) $N$ with large Majorana masses, implementing thus the well-known type-I seesaw mechanism \cite{Minkowski:1977sc, Gell-Mann:1979vob, Mohapatra:1979ia, Schechter:1980gr}.
 The resulting model conserves lepton parity $(-1)^L$, which may be used to define dark parity $(-1)^{(L+2j)}$ \cite{Ma:2015xla}.
 Suppose a singlet left-handed Majorana fermion $S$ is added with even lepton parity (hence odd dark parity), then it is a dark matter (DM) candidate.
 To connect it with the SM, a singlet real scalar $\sigma$ may be added.
 The case of $\sigma$ even under lepton(dark) parity has been discussed in two recent papers \cite{Ma:2024dhk, Ma:2025bjf}.
-The former considers the case where $m^2_\sigma > 0$ \cite{Ma:2024dhk}, resulting in a small vacuum expectation value (VEV), and the latter the case with $m^2_\sigma < 0$ \cite{Ma:2025bjf}, resulting in a large VEV.
-Here we consider the other possible option, \textit{i.e.}, $\sigma$ is odd under lepton(dark) parity with no VEV, and study the related phenomenologies beyond the SM.

-If we assume a large $\sigma^2 H^\dagger H$ coupling, where $H$ is the SM Higgs doublet, then it enables the appearance of a first-order electroweak phase transition (EWPT) \cite{Curtin:2014jma,Dey:2025pcs} in the early Universe, which results in stochastic gravitational waves.
+The former considers the case where $m^2_\sigma > 0$ \cite{Ma:2024dhk}, resulting in a small vacuum expectation value (VEV) of $\sigma$ and thereby giving a possibility of light fermion DM.
+The latter considers the case where $m^2_\sigma < 0$ \cite{Ma:2025bjf}, resulting in a large VEV of $\sigma$ leading to the formation of unstable domain walls whose disappearance gives gravitational waves.
+Here we consider the other possible option, \textit{i.e.}, $\sigma$ is odd under lepton (dark) parity with no VEV, and study the related phenomenologies beyond the SM.
+Unlike the previous studies, in the present case, the charge assignment of $\sigma$ permits a new Yukawa coupling $y_{NS} N S \sigma$, which opens the direct freeze-in channel $N_1 \to S\sigma$ and simultaneously enables the late decay $\sigma \to S\nu$ via $N-\nu$ mixing.
+These typical features were absent in the previous realizations.
+Moreover, since $\langle \sigma \rangle = 0$, the stability of $S$ is automatic without additional assumptions.
+Additionally, the presence of $\sigma$ in this setup gives rise to a strong electroweak first-order phase transition \cite{Curtin:2014jma,Dey:2025pcs} in the early Universe, which results in stochastic gravitational waves.
 This can give rise to detectable signatures at different gravitational wave experiments.
-If DM $S$ is not thermalized, then its relic can be obtained from $N$ or Higgs decay, depending on the reheat temperature of the Universe.